RaghsMakes/CG-AutoAttendance/README.md

 Needed items:
-  a device to push "signout from attendance" in my case that's my google home, Raspberry PI (any versions) in my case 3b+, a wifi router ur pc and rpi to connected it the same network.
+  a device to push "signout from attendance" in my case that's my google home,
+    Raspberry PI (any versions) in my case 3b+. a wifi router ur pc and rpi to connected it the same network.
-  (If you dont have that u could port forward and have a static ip or use noip) a pc .
+    (If you dont have that u could port forward and have a static ip or use noip).

+  a pc

 Prequstics: